Llamatron: Development and release

+The llama, near screen center, is shooting to the left (Amiga).

-Llamatron was developed and programmed by Jeff Minter of Llamasoft software.
+Llamatron was developed by Jeff Minter of Llamasoft software.
 It was intended to be an updated version of the Williams Electronics title Robotron: 2084 with expanded and refined features.
 Llamatron was released in 1991, first for the Atari ST, and then for Amiga computers.
 A version for MS-DOS came out in 1992.
-The Atari ST and Amiga releases contain numerous sound effects, but no background music.
+The Atari ST and Amiga releases contain sound effects, but no background music.

 The program was distributed as shareware, with the full game being available for free to try, but requesting that players register the game for £5 if they enjoyed it.
 At the time of its release for Amiga computers, people who registered would receive another game from Llamasoft, a poster, and a newsletter.
 Its release was described as an "experiment", in that it neither required the player to buy the full game at a cost of £25, as was common for most commercially-distributed titles, nor was it crippleware that disabled certain features until the game was registered.